 ARON’NY FAMBOLENA VOATSE, an insurance programme for farmers

-In November 2020, the World Food Programme (WFP) in Madagascar launched ARON'NY FAMBOLENA VOATSE, an area-yield index insurance programme for farmers in nine pilot localities in the districts of Amboasary and Ambovombe in the South of Madagascar, known as a dry region and severely affected by climate change.
-This agricultural insurance aims to protect smallholder farmers from the effects of drought and insect pests.
-It is innovative because it ensures the value of inputs purchased and invested, against a low return.
+In November 2020, the World Food Programme (WFP) in Madagascar launched ARON’NY FAMBOLENA VOATSE, an area-yield index insurance programme for farmers in nine pilot localities in the districts of Amboasary and Ambovombe in the South of Madagascar, a region severely affected by the impacts of climate variability and change and known for its dry conditions.
+The agricultural insurance scheme aims to protect smallholder farmers from the effects of drought and insect pests that negatively affect farmers’ yields, building farmers’ capacity to cope with and recover from shocks.

-Solosoa Mikaky, one of the members impacted by ARON'NY FAMBOLENA VOATSE said that, “this is the first time that smallholder farmers like me and my community will receive compensation following crops affected by drought.
-Even if the harvest has not reached the expected levels, our sweat, our efforts, our investments in seeds, in fertilizers and everything else will not be lost because we will be compensated.
+Solosoa Mikaky, one of the members benefiting from the insurance programme ARON’NY FAMBOLENA VOATSE commented, "This is the first time that smallholder farmers like myself and my community will receive compensation for crops losses due to drought.
+Even if the harvest has not reached the expected levels, our sweat, our efforts, our investments in seeds, fertilizers and everything else will not be lost because we will be compensated.
 We hope that this type of insurance will continue to exist for our children and all generations after them."